 An example of a Square Space landing page.

 3. Merge your offline and online brand experience

 Often companies have trouble aligning their physical storefront with their online brand image.
 You want to make sure that not only are all your retail avenues aligned with your company branding, but that they also work together cohesively.
 If there is any way that your storefront and your online platforms can play off each other, it’s important to identify these opportunities.

 For example, if you are a clothing retailer with both an online store and physical storefronts, perhaps there is an opportunity to have an app with a feature that allows users to scan QR codes of in-store items to find them online in different sizes and colors.
 These types of features come in handy when an individual storefront may have limited merchandise.

 Another great example is a “buy online, return in store” policy that allows consumers to purchase items from the digital storefront but return anything to a brick-and-mortar location (hello reckless clothing shoppers who don’t check measurements).
 As a brand, doing anything to make the overall customer experience stress-free and engaging is essential.

-Omni-channel retail is the future of not only eCommerce in 2020, but retail as a whole.
+Omni-channel retail is the future of eCommerce.
 If you’re not providing a holistic brand experience for your consumers, your business may be missing some opportunities to scale and grow.
 It’s important to always keep in mind where your customers are (online and offline), in addition to continuously improving convenience features.